wavesswimschool/main/README.md

-GitHub repository for Waves Swim School.
+Staging site for Waves Swim School.
 See below for a list of website pages, and their associated filenames.

 - Home: [index](http://wavesswimschool.co.uk)
 - Mission Statement: [mission](https://wavesswimschool.co.uk/mission)